To view a map of the Mizner Center, please click here.

-Missy Lee, Substance Abuse & Mental Health Director, Florida Department of Children and Families and Renata Chambers, MS, Behavioral Health Consultant, Florida Department of Children and Families
+Nakeisha Phillips, Program Consultant for Substance Abuse and Mental Health, Florida Department of Children and Families and Renata Chambers, MS, Behavioral Health Consultant, Florida Department of Children and Families

 This session will primarily focus on the importance of the faith based community being a part of a recovery oriented system of care (ROSC).
 We will share what efforts are being done in NW Florida through the assistance of Southeast Addiction Treatment Technology Center (ATTC) and Morehouse School of Medicine to bridge the gap between those in recovery and faith based leaders and providers.
 The session will provide an overview of the opioid crisis in the state of Florida through the eyes of a Behavioral Health Consultant who is working in our system to bridge the gap between treatment providers and child welfare.
 We will include how the state is building a recovery oriented system of care (ROSC) to assist those in recovery.
 A discussion will be held as to why it is important to know the culture of the families in our communities to meet their support needs.
 We will also talk about the importance of having families and youth participate in the recovery efforts of our system of care by giving them a voice to share their experiences.
 One of the goals of our work is to have families collaborate with providers as well as city, county and state policy makers in our communities to determine what improvements can be made to our existing system.
 A true system of care will allow for a family to share their story and provide hope for others.
 The faith based community is at times the most trusted support for a family or individual and we are working to assist these faith based leaders and providers with the tools they need to serve their community.